-Furthermore, we observe from figure 12 that pw-pmat and pw-pmatsc generally produced more $N_c$ compared to the other algorithms. pw-sift also produced more $N_c$ than hough-sift and sp-sift, with hough-sift having the smallest $N_c$ .
-Thus, even though pw-sift produced lower $r_c$ for large $\lambda$ , it produced more $N_c$ than sp-sift.
-Generally, our results show that when more candidate correspondences are being considered, the proposed pairwise matching framework has better matching performance compared to the other algorithms, which have significant differences in performance compared to figure 9.
+algorithms. pw-sift also produced more N_c than hough-sift and sp-sift, with hough-sift having the smallest N_c .
+Thus, even though pw-sift produced lower r_c for large λ , it produced more N_c than sp-sift.
+Generally, our results show that when more candidate correspondences are being considered, the proposed pairwise matching framework has better matching performance compared to the other algorithms, which have significant differences in performance compared to Fig. 9.

 VI.
-CONCLUSIONS
+CONCLUSION

 Matching features based on local appearance alone is often insufficient to produce robust and accurate correspondences under different conditions, such as geometric distortions or viewpoint changes.
 The use of additional information, such as the orientation and scale of features, can result in better correspondences.
-In this paper, we develop a pairwise matching framework that defines spatial constraints on the relative orientation and change in scale between pairs of correspondences, such that robust correspondences can be found by searching for clusters in a 2D pairwise similarity space.
+In this paper, we developed a pairwise matching framework that defines spatial constraints on the relative orientation and change in scale between pairs of correspondences, such that robust correspondences can be found by searching for clusters in a 2-D pairwise similarity space.
 The proposed framework does not depend on orientation and scale of individual features estimated by the interest point detector, thus avoiding any undesirable fluctuations in matching performance due to poor orientation and scale estimation.
 This additional benefit of the framework results from the defined pairwise spatial constraints.
-Features based on DTCWT coefficients (p-matrices) and polar matching are used such that the feature similarity score between candidate correspondences is calculated efficiently as a function of both relative orientation and change in scale.
+Features based on DTCWT coefficients (p-matrices) and polar matching were used such that the feature similarity score between candidate correspondences was calculated efficiently as a function of both relative orientation and change in scale.
 Thus, the pairwise similarity score can be determined based on the defined spatial constraints on the relative orientation and change in scale between pairs of actual correspondences.
 Our tests have shown that the proposed framework performs better than a number of other matching algorithms under viewpoint changes.
 This improvement can be attributed to both the spatial constraints used and the search for clusters in the similarity space.
 The proposed framework also provides an alternative to relying on the estimated orientation and scale of a feature during feature detection.
 With better correspondences, the performance of subsequent computer vision and image processing tasks will improve as well.
 As an extension to the proposed algorithm, future work could involve testing the matching algorithm in cluttered scenes and to include the pairwise similarity score in a classification system.